nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: There is a group that can be viewed. <br>
 1. Test Command: `group /view /gid 1` <br>
-   Expected: A message is printed displaying the full details of the group.
+   Expected: A message should be printed displaying the full details of the group.

 Test Scenario 2: There are currently no groups stored. <br>
 1. Test Command: `group /view /gid 1` <br>
-   Expected: An error message is printed indicating that there are currently no groups stored.
+   Expected: An error message should be printed indicating that there are currently no groups stored.

 Test Scenario 3: The group specified does not exist. <br>
 1. Test Command: `group /view /gid 2` <br>
-   Expected: An error message is printed indicating that the group specified was not found.
+   Expected: An error message should be printed indicating that the group specified was not found.

 <hr>